brajeshwar/brajeshwar.github.io/_posts/2008/2008-07-30-5-steps-to-a-faster-linux-boot.md

----
-layout: post
-title: 5 steps to a faster Linux boot
+# 5 steps to a faster Linux boot
----

 We've seen and heard that Linux seldom faces a system halt or crash.
 Most of the people who have switched to Linux stay happy with the fact that they need not press the 3-button command to get the task manager every now and then, on their old machines.
 Linux has no doubt proved to be a blessing in disguise for machines which have limited hardware options and are low on resources.